-It was in Florence, Italy where I learned to draw, paint, design, and develop my own skills and learn what content on canvas was all about.
-Through my studies at the private studio of Madame Nerina Simi, I learned to use the compositional tools of the Renaissance to express myself as an artist.
+Classically trained at the private studio of Madame Nerina Simi in Florence, Italy, I learned to use the compositional tools of the Renaissance to express myself as an artist.
 I am a contemporary painter whose roots are planted in the 14th Century.
 Yet, by studying contemporary artists I gained an insight into what became the most uniquely personal aspect of my work: design.
 It is the 21st Century sense of design that I incorporate within the realms of my own work—fusing the old and the new.
 Consequently, when one looks at my art, whether a charcoal drawing on paper, floral on a Cherrywood panel, portrait on canvas, or a fresco, the traditional influences are obvious, yet the themes are current.

 My work will always include a focus on still life—particularly the “Vanitas”, style of still life painting in which the various objects depicted symbolize the brevity and vanity of human existence.
 I balance these by painting landscapes, portraits, figurative pieces, dancers, and florals, primarily painted from life.

 I am a disciplined painter who remains focused on keeping my work progressive, relevant and challenging.